parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 | **Text + Images** (% of Page Size)         	| 5,8 %                 	| 17,9 %        	| 100 %         	|               	|
 | **Text + Images + Video** (% of Page Size) 	| 32,3 %                	| 100 %         	|               	|               	|

-*Note: Data on the number of requests (first- and third-party) and cookies (first- and third-party) comes from Dataskydd Webbkoll.
+<span class="update">Note: Data on the number of requests (first- and third-party) and cookies (first- and third-party) comes from Dataskydd Webbkoll.
 The rest of the data comes from Chromium's built-in web inspector.
 All connections were made from Paris, France with cacheing disabled and the bandwidth throttled to simulate a "fast 3G" connection.
 You can run these numbers yourself; they should vary only nominally depending on where you are.
-If you find errors, please let me know.*
+If you find errors, please let me know.</span>

 Those are some very interesting figures.
 Some highlights: